digital-clinical-safety-alliance/dcb0129-mkdocs-template/clinical-safety-management-file/clinical-safety-management-plan.md

 ### Risk Assessment

-the {{ cookiecutter.clinical_safety_team_name }}'s Health will conduct Healthcare IT system risk assessment in accordance with the Risk Management Strategy.
+the {{ clinical_safety_team_name }}'s Health will conduct Healthcare IT system risk assessment in accordance with the Risk Management Strategy.
 The Hazard Log will be updated to capture the risk assessment.

 ### Risk Evaluation

-The {{ cookiecutter.clinical_safety_team_name }} will conduct Healthcare IT system risk evaluation inaccordance with the Risk Management Strategy.
+The {{ clinical_safety_team_name }} will conduct Healthcare IT system risk evaluation inaccordance with the Risk Management Strategy.
 The Hazard Log will be updated to capture the risk evaluation.

 ### Risk Control

-Where the initial risk evaluation is deemed unacceptable, further risk controls will be required. the {{ cookiecutter.clinical_safety_team_name }} will manage Healthcare IT system risk in accordance with the Risk Management Strategy.
+Where the initial risk evaluation is deemed unacceptable, further risk controls will be required. the {{ clinical_safety_team_name }} will manage Healthcare IT system risk in accordance with the Risk Management Strategy.

 Details of the risk control measure and evidence of effective implementation will be captured in the Hazard Log.